Undertanding Calculus

 As we let , the two points, come closer together.
 The average rate of change converges to the instantaneous rate of change of the function at that point, x.

 For any function, , as the rate of change converges to a constant value over an infinitely small interval, .
-Since the instantaneous rate of change, given by constant over the interval, dx, then an infinitely small change in f(x), df, is found by multiplying the definition of the derivative by dx, where
+Since the instantaneous rate of change, given by is constant over the interval, dx, then an infinitely small change in f(x), df, is found by multiplying the definition of the derivative by dx, where

 Thus the net change in is the infinite sum of the from x = a to x-b is: